Turkey slams West for security warnings 'harming' tourism

 Germany, the Netherlands and Britain were among countries that shut down their consulates in the city of around 16 million people this week.
 The German Embassy cited the risk of possible retaliatory attacks following Quran-burning incidents in some European countries.
 The United States and other countries issued travel warnings urging citizens to exercise vigilance.

-Turkish Interior Minister Suleyman Soylu said the consulate closures and travel warnings were part of a Western plot to prevent a rebound in Turkey’s tourism sector following the coronavirus pandemic.
+Turkish Interior Minister Suleyman Soylu said the consulate closures and travel warnings were part of an alleged Western plot to prevent a rebound in Turkey’s tourism sector following the coronavirus pandemic.

 “On a day when we declared our aim of (attracting) 60 million tourists, at a time when 51.5 million tourists arrived and we obtained $46 billion in tourism revenue, they were on the verge of starting a new psychological warfare (against) Turkey,” said Soylu, who is known for his anti-Western rhetoric.